Gurasic/Incremental/README.md

 ### But why?
 This was first a silly coding project to improve my coding skills, but i just kept adding stuff and well, here we are, as of right now i coded up to the Rebirth layer, this is still very little compared to the diamondfire version, but more tiers are on the work
 ### Yea but What is +1 clicker anyways?
 +1 clicker is an incremental made in Minecraft, The game revolves around the mechanic of gaining and using +1.
 It is used to upgrade yourself to become stronger.
-Clicking allows you to gain +1 equal to the clicker level, There are Upgrades, and a LOT more content, feel free to find that yourself :)
+Clicking allows you to gain +1 equal to the clicker level, There are Upgrades, Combat, Daily, Lottery, and a LOT more content, feel free to find that yourself :)

 ## Plans for the Game
 I have a lot of **ideas** that i could add in the project, since im not limited to the diamondfire limitations i can go crazy with some things